September 28, 2019

 Sponge

-I could have just done an easy and more classic style sponge, but I really did want that rich and gooey flavour, so there’s a few more ingredients than my usual cake in all honesty.
+When it came to the sponge, I could have just done an easy and more classic style sponge, but I really did want that rich and gooey flavour, so there’s a few more ingredients than my usual cake in all honesty.
+This cake is worth the extra effort to make it as combined with the sticky toffee pudding as possible.

-Dates, bicarb, dark brown sugar and treacle aren’t the usual suspects in my bakes but trust me… they’re worth it.
-The dark brown sugar can easily be switched to light brown sugar, but otherwise… stick to the recipe!!
+Dates, bicarbonate of soda, dark brown sugar and black treacle aren’t the usual suspects in my bakes but trust me… they’re worth it.

 Sauce